 Reliable upright vacuum cleaner that is energy-efficient and offers excellent power when cleaning.
 Lightweight and easy to handle with a range of handy attachments.

-Below, you will find our three best vacuum cleaners under £200, which we have chosen because they are sure to serve you well.
-Want to read more about them or look at some of our other selections?
-Take a moment to look at our Best Vacuum Under £200 review guide.
+Below, you will find our three chosen vacuum cleaners up to £200, which we have chosen because they are sure to serve you well.

 Gtech AirRam MK2